TheoBa/MyAddressBook/README.md

 # MyAddressBook
-This repository hosts a streamlit application whose goal is to use LLM to help me consilidate my address book
+This repository hosts a streamlit application whose goal is to use LLM to help me consolidate an address book

 # Download a llamafile from HuggingFace